-Have you cooked with sunchokes?
-They’re new to me, but I just love them.
-Sliced and roasted, they have a potato-like quality.
-They’re less starchy so they don’t make this too heavy, but they bring a nice substantial bite.
-And I like my salads to have some substance.
+Sunchokes, also known as Jerusalem artichokes, have a potato-like quality.
+I like them both thinly sliced and roasted or sautéed with butter and oil.
+Fortunately, they’re less starchy than potatoes, so they don’t make this salad too heavy, but they do bring a nice substantial bite to it, and I like my salads to have some substance.

 - 1 cup sunchokes, sliced about ⅛ inch thick (scrub them pretty well before slicing/using)

-- small handful of baby salad greens
+- Small handful of baby salad greens

-- red pepper flakes
+- Red pepper flakes

-- pine nuts
+- Pine nuts

-- parmesan cheese shavings (very optional)
+- Parmesan cheese shavings (optional)

-- salt & pepper
+- Salt & pepper

 - 2 tablespoons olive oil

-- ½ clove garlic, minced
+- ½ garlic clove, minced

-- 1 teaspoon dijon mustard
+- 1 teaspoon Dijon mustard

-- lemon juice from ½ a lemon
+- Lemon juice from ½ a lemon

-- drizzle of honey (about ¼ to ½ teaspoon)
+- Drizzle of honey (about ¼ to ½ teaspoon)

-- salt & pepper
+- Salt & pepper

 - Lightly salt the shaved brussels sprouts and sliced sunchokes before you start cooking them.

-- Heat olive oil and butter in a large skillet (use enough just to coat the bottom).
+- Heat the olive oil and butter in a large skillet (use enough just to coat the bottom).
 When the oil is hot, add the sunchokes and cook them for about 2-4 minutes per side, until they're tender and a little bit crispy around the edges.
 Remove them from the pan when they're done.

 - Wipe out the same pan, heat more oil and butter.
 Add the brussels sprouts, cooking for about 2 minutes per side until they start to get a little golden brown on the edges.
-(Don't crowd them in pan - you might have to work in batches).
+(Don't crowd them in the pan - you might have to work in batches).
 Remove from pan and set aside.

 - Toss everything together with some of the dressing.
 Add as much dressing as you like and serve with extra on the side.
-Top with pine nuts, red pepper flakes and a few shavings of parmesan if you like.
+Top with pine nuts, red pepper flakes and a few shavings of Parmesan if you like.